-Over the course of 22 years, BP has backed numerous special exhibitions – including the highly successful Scythians: warriors of ancient Siberia – which attracted over 132,000 visitors.
-This exhibition explored the rich and ancient culture of the Scythian people and their influence around the world – a culture that was buried in the Siberian permafrost for thousands of years.
+Over the course of 24 years, bp has backed numerous special exhibitions – including the highly successful Scythians: warriors of ancient Siberia.
+This explored the rich and ancient culture of the Scythian people and their influence around the world – a culture that was buried in the Siberian permafrost for thousands of years.

-In addition, BP has helped with special public events around Chinese New Year and the Mexican Days of the Dead festival during which 80,000 people participated.
-Together, these exhibitions and events have drawn over 4.2 million visitors to discover important stories.
+In addition, bp has helped with special public events around Chinese New Year and the Mexican Days of the Dead festival during which 80,000 people participated.
+Together, these exhibitions and events have drawn over 4.5 million visitors to discover important stories.